Phoenix Area Estate Planning and Trust Attorneys Serving You

 A will should identify and appoint a trusted person to act as the personal representative of their estate.
 This individual is responsible for carrying out the wishes and instructions as specified in the will.
 The instructions and wishes contained in a will become effective only upon death.

-A Will should identify and appoint a trusted person to act as the Personal Representative of their estate – whose ultimate responsibility is to ensure the wishes and instructions contained in the Will are properly carried out.
-The instructions and wishes contained in a Will are only effective upon death; any time prior to death a Will can be amended or revoked in whole or in part.
-For a Will to be enforceable, it must be signed by the maker in the presence of two witnesses and a notary public.
-These are safeguards are required to ensure the Will was created by a person with sound mind and full mental faculties, and was completed without duress or undue influence.
+Any time prior to death, you may amend or revoke your will.
+For a will to be enforceable, the maker must sign in the presence of two witnesses and a notary public.
+These safeguards are required to ensure the will was created by a person with sound mind and full mental faculties, and was completed without duress or undue influence.

 Why Is It Important To Act Now?

 Unfortunately, we generally cannot predict the end of life.
 Many people fail to establish the most basic estate plan, with the presumption that there will be time to do that at some point in the future.
-Creating a Will now ensures that your estate is in order, which will surely reduce issues and complications for loved ones as they work through the already difficult process of losing a loved one.
-Above all else, it provides a sense of achievement and peace of mind knowing that your family will be provided for and wishes will be respected.
+Creating a will now ensures that your estate is in order, which will surely reduce issues and complications for loved ones as they work through the already difficult process of losing a loved one.
+Above all else, it provides a sense of achievement and peace of mind in protecting both your family and your wishes.